eldaroid/CS193P-Stanford-iOS-lectures/Lecture 6 - Multitouch/Part 1 - Gestures.md

 The final one is interesting, as it lets you reset the translation so far.
 This can provide "incremental" translation.

-Gestures are also provided (by the abstract superclass) with a property called `state`.
+Gestures are also provided (by the abstract superclass) with a property called `state` (var state: UIPanGestureRecognizerState { get }).
 This enum has several states.
 For a pan (an example of a continuous gesture), the ones that are triggered are:
 * `.possible` - State before the pan starts
 * `.began` - State when the finger goes down and a pan begins
 * `.changed` - State that is set repeatedly as the pan goes on